-Groundwater comes from natural underground reservoirs, or aquifers.
-There are three main aquifer types: sand and gravel glacial drift aquifer (shallow system), the dolomite aquifer (shallow system), and the sandstone aquifer (deep artesian system).
-The depths of the aquifers vary throughout the study area.
-Groundwater used domestically within the project corridor is supplied from the sand and gravel aquifer consisting of permeable sediments of unconsolidated glacial deposits.
+Groundwater in the study area comes from three main aquifer types: sand and gravel glacial drift aquifer (shallow system), the dolomite aquifer, and the sandstone aquifer (deep artesian system).
+The depths and thicknesses of the aquifers vary throughout the study area.
+Groundwater used domestically within the project corridor is generally pumped from the sand and gravel aquifer consisting of permeable unconsolidated glacial deposits.
 Depth to groundwater varies with land surface characteristics.
 Drinking water in the study area is supplied by private wells.